 Your hairline is receding.
 What now?
-What are your options for dealing with it?
+What are your options for how to stop a receding hairline?

 There is no shortage of hairstyles you can try to cover up your hair loss, but most people soon realize that their hair doesn’t feel or react like it used to.
-Most want their hairlines back rather than continue trying to cover up their situation.
+Most want their hairline back rather than continue trying to cover up their thinning hair.

 Most hairline recession can be traced to a hormone known as dihydrotestosterone (DHT).
 This derivative of testosterone is hereditary, meaning it’s part of your genetic makeup.